About Conservation Landscapes

 These areas are identifying values at a landscape scale, revitalizing communities, and engaging local and regional partners in conservation and economic development.
-Founded on the regions’ sense of place and resource values, the CLIs motivate citizens and elected officials to take on the challenge of effective land use planning, investment, civic engagement and revitalization.
+Founded on the regions’ sense of place and resource values, Conservation Landscapes motivate citizens and elected officials to take on the challenge of effective land use planning, investment, civic engagement and revitalization.

 Driven by the values of conservation, sustainability and community revitalization, some of the ingredients that make a community or region ready to consider this kind of strategic collaborative approach include: